eric-asare/ConnectionsLab/projectOne/Documentation.md

             The above wasn't working , it seems I can only change the radio button when I have another button to use as event listener.

             - what worked was listening to each radio button ( images to be selected) and if one of the radio buttons changes it state, I use the name of the changed radio button to set the background of the canvas.

-   *  Using html2canvas.js
-     - Coudn't load html2canvas.js when I downloaded the library onto my pc but could load it when I used the cdjns on https://cdnjs.com/ to import it.

    * Multiple creation of the canvas file when create button is clicked.
       - To prevent this I reset the inner HTML , everytime create button is click;

    * Sharing
       - The Web Share API will show the user all the sharing apps on their device for the user to select one
       - The sharing API was not working on Chrome but after researching I found out Android and iOS are the major platforms supported, Safari working.
 So tested the sharing option on Safari.

 ## Lessons